robinlahtinen/in00dl12-project/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

-## Packages and technologies

-The following packages are used on this repository:

-- TypeScript: Ensures type safety and enhanced code quality.
-- React: A JavaScript library for building user interfaces.
-- Vite: A fast build tool for modern web development.
-- SASS: A CSS preprocessor for efficient styling.

 ## Versioning